 Use the P-R-E-P technique (Point – Reason – Example – Point)

 - Give your reason for that.

-- Give a few examples from your perspective, experience, thoughts.
+- Give a few examples from your perspective, experience, and thoughts.

-- Closeout the talk making your point again.
+- Close out the talk by making your point again.

-Explain the pros and cons to potential direction, or answer.
+Explain the pros and cons of the potential direction, or answer.
 After that, give your recommendation.

 Learn more about these two techniques in this video: